-- A treadmill is great for winter exercise for your dog.
+- A treadmill is great for indoor exercise for your dog.

 - You can use a human treadmill for all but the largest dogs.